-Audits performed over an eight-year period discovered 10 school bus drivers across the Keystone State who should have been disqualified from their positions because of criminal convictions and nearly five dozen school districts that were deficient in keeping driver records.
+Audits that were performed over an eight-year period discovered 10 school bus drivers across the Keystone State who should have been disqualified from their positions because of criminal convictions.
+In addition, almost five dozen school districts were found to be deficient in keeping driver records.

-Auditor General Eugene DePasquale's office investigated a total of 1,323 driver records from 58 school districts in 28 counties, with the first audits beginning in July 2008 and the most recent audits concluding in July 2016.
-Over that time frame, a the audits found a total of 724 deficiencies, including improper record keeping that allowed the 10 ineligible drivers behind the wheel and resulted in an underpayment of $1.5 million to a school district for 723,000 unreported miles.
+Auditor General Eugene DePasquale’s office investigated a total of 1,323 driver records from 58 school districts in 28 counties, with the first audits beginning in July 2008 and the most recent audits concluding in July 2016.
+Over that time frame, the audits found a total of 724 deficiencies, including improper record keeping that allowed the 10 ineligible drivers behind the wheel.
+It also resulted in an underpayment of $1.5 million to a school district for 723,000 unreported miles.
 DePasquale said issues affected urban, suburban and rural districts, alike.

 There are about 45,000 certified school bus drivers employed by both school districts and contrators operating across Pennsylvania each school day.
 The audits only look at a sampling of driver records in certain school districts, charter schools and other educational programs, a spokeswoman for DePasquale explained.
 Also included in the audits are school governance, finances, safety and academic performance.